14 Danger Zone

 • Forgetting that the data is more important than your modeling technique.
 You will almost always get more mileage out of improving your data than you will out of improving your model.

-• Data Leakage: Letting training data leak into the test set.
+• Ignoring data Leakage.
+Letting training data leak into the test set.
 As a simple example, consider if we use random validation splits with time-based data.
 This would allow the model to train with future data it will ultimately be assessed on.
 That may be an obvious example, but there are many more subtle ways this can happen.
 Data leakage gives your model an unfair advantage when it is time for testing, leading you to believe that your model is doing better than it really is.

 • Forgetting you will ultimately need to be able to explain your model to someone else.
 The only good model is a useful one; if you can’t explain it to someone, you can’t expect others to trust you with it or your results.